galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 The code above is fetching the data from the server once the component was loaded and rendering the list.

-Some time later a \`hooks\` as added to React improving a log the way our apps is written.
-We started using it and soon we updated to use hooks:
+Some time later \`hooks\` as added to React improving a lot the way our apps are written.
+We started using it and soon we updated it to use hooks:

 ```javascript
 import React, { useState, useEffect } from "react";